andreyvkalugin/SMS-informer/README.md

 # plant-Equipment
-The usefull tool for plant equipment manegment
+The usefull tool for plant equipment management